izamzam2020/python-sensitive-file-and-directory-scanner/README.md

 Adjustable pacing with --speed to control per-request delay and concurrency

 # How it works
-The scanner reads the list of paths from paths_to_scan.py.
+The scanner reads its list of paths from paths_to_scan.py, then works through them one by one.
+It also grabs the homepage and checks any JavaScript files it finds there, ignoring anything that comes from common CDN domains.

-It requests each path and also fetches the homepage to discover linked JavaScript files.
-Known CDN hosts are excluded from JS fetching.

-Each HTTP response is analyzed for status codes and content indicators.
-Matches for sensitive keywords are flagged and assigned a heuristic risk level of low, medium, or high.
+For every HTTP response, it records the status code and looks for patterns or keywords that might indicate a security issue.
+Anything it flags is given a rough risk rating of low, medium, or high.

-When a heuristic returns medium risk, the tool can call an OpenAI model to provide a short, focused assessment on a context-limited excerpt.
-The AI acts as a reviewer and returns a brief explanation and a confidence estimate.
+If something lands in the medium range, the scanner can optionally send a small snippet of the response to an OpenAI model.
+The model gives a quick opinion on whether the content looks risky, along with a short explanation and a confidence level.

-All findings are saved to a timestamped PDF report that includes a summary, detailed results, and a full color-coded log for traceability.
+All results are written to a timestamped PDF that includes a summary, the detailed findings, and a color coded log.

-The scanner generates a URL that will intentionally return a 404.
-This response is stored during the scan so that soft 404s (pages that return a 200 status but are effectively 404s) can be detected.
+During the scan, the tool also generates a URL that will always return a 404.
+It uses this stored response as a baseline to help spot soft 404s, where a server returns a normal 200 status even though the page is basically missing.

 # Risk grading

-Heuristics scan content for keywords that commonly indicate exposed secrets or credentials and assign low, medium, or high risk.
+Heuristics scan the content for keywords that often point to exposed secrets or credentials and assign a risk level of low, medium, or high.

-Optional AI triage: when heuristics result is medium risk, the app can send a limited excerpt to an OpenAI model that returns a short assessment and confidence.
-The AI is a reviewer only and not a final arbiter.
+For medium-risk results, the tool can optionally run an AI triage step.
+It sends a small excerpt to an OpenAI model, which provides a brief assessment and a confidence rating.
+The AI acts only as a reviewer, not the final decision maker.

-Pacing and concurrency (--speed)
+Pacing and concurrency are controlled with the --speed option.

 **slow (default)**